Teach Yourself Bagpipes by Lindsay Davidsonbringing quality 'piping instruction to you for free

 About this project.....

 At its maximum The Davidson School of Piping had over 200 students and 6 teachers – two full time and the rest part-time.
-However times move on and the team eventually found itself either unable to afford to stay in piping, or in other parts of the world doing the same thing.
+However, times move on and the team eventually found itself scattered around the world, mostly doing the same thing.
 When Lindsay decided it was time for him to move on and try the next adventure in life, it was decided to close down the operations and leave a number of pipe bands in its place.
 This was successfully accomplished in just over a year of change.

 If all you want to do is learn to play the bagpipes, or improve your piping, this is for you.

 This site is a genuine free service.
-Honestly, nothing is being sold.
+There are ads and books and CDs by Lindsay for sale, if you are interested and wish to support this work.
 It has been created in the spirit in which Lindsay himself received lessons – free of charge and for the love and progress of piping.
 It is truly hoped that many more people will learn to play bagpipes and come into piping as a result and go to bands, teachers, workshops, gatherings and so on, and of course buy instruments and books and CDs from all the makers and interested people out there.

 Everyone should be able to learn, free.

 Please, feel welcome to look at the other online tuition services – this is NOT competition, but an introduction to piping.

 For those looking for tips and advice, please browse and compare with other sites.
 There are different viewpoints on many aspects of piping - some are presented here, and reasons are given for the stands taken.